TokTok/spec/spec.md

 bandwidth usage.
 Decreasing the intervals will have the opposite effect.

 There are 2 cases that toxcore handles for the hole punching.
-The first case is if each 4+ peers returned the same ip and port.
-The second is if the 4+ peers returned same ips but different ports.
+The first case is if each 4+ peers returned the same IP and port.
+The second is if the 4+ peers returned same IPs but different ports.

-A third case that may occur is the peers returning different ips and ports.
+A third case that may occur is the peers returning different IPs and ports.
 This can only happen if the friend is behind a very restrictive NAT that cannot be hole punched or if the peer recently connected to another internet connection and some peers still have the old one stored.
-Since there is nothing we can do for the first option it is recommended to just use the most common ip returned by the peers and to ignore the other ip/ports.
+Since there is nothing we can do for the first option it is recommended to just use the most common IP returned by the peers and to ignore the other IP/ports.

-In the case where the peers return the same ip and port it means that the other friend is on a restricted cone NAT.
+In the case where the peers return the same IP and port it means that the other friend is on a restricted cone NAT.
 These kind of NATs can be hole punched by getting the friend to send a packet to our public IP/port.
-This means that hole punching can be achieved easily and that we should just continue sending DHT ping packets regularly to that ip/port until we get a ping response.
+This means that hole punching can be achieved easily and that we should just continue sending DHT ping packets regularly to that IP/port until we get a ping response.
 This will work because the friend is searching for us in the DHT and will find us and will send us a packet to our public IP/port (or try to with the hole punching), thereby establishing a connection.